fortify/gha-setup-scancentral-client/README.md

 * Start a scan on Fortify on Demand (FoD), utilizing ScanCentral Client for packaging only; see https://github.com/fortify/gha-setup-fod-uploader for details

+## Additional Considerations
+* In order to utilize the ScanCentral Client for packaging .NET code, you will need to modify the sample workflow to utilize a Windows runner.
+Windows-based runners use different syntax and different file locations.
+In particular:
+    * Environment variables are referenced as `$Env:var` instead of `$var`, for example `"$Env:URL"` instead of `$URL`
+    * ScanCentral logs are stored in a different location, so the upload-artifact step would need to be adjusted accordingly if you wish to archive ScanCentral logs
+* Be sure to consider the appropriate event triggers for your project and branching strategy
+* If you are not already a Fortify customer, check out our [Free Trial](https://www.microfocus.com/en-us/products/application-security-testing/free-trial)

 ## Inputs

 ### `version`
 **Required** The version of the Fortify ScanCentral Client to be set up.
 Default `20.1.0`.

-## Additional Considerations
-* In order to utilize the ScanCentral Client for packaging .NET code, you will need to modify the sample workflow to utilize a Windows runner.
-* Be sure to consider the appropriate event triggers for your project and branching strategy
-* If you are not already a Fortify customer, check out our [Free Trial](https://www.microfocus.com/en-us/products/application-security-testing/free-trial)